jsbien/djview-poliqarp_fork/README.md

 Grzegorz Chimosz, the present version has been developed by Michał Rudolf.

-In years 2009-2012 the work is supported by the Ministry of Science and Higher Education's grant no. N N519 384036, now it is occasionally supported by Formal Linguistics Department of the University of Warsaw.
+In years 2009-2012 the work was supported by the Ministry of Science and Higher Education's grant no. N N519 384036, now it is occasionally supported by Formal Linguistics Department of the University of Warsaw.